 October was mostly dedicated to writing and contributing to open-source (with Hacktoberfest and Google CodeIn), and to school work.

 In November, I started working on a new project with a friend, which remained secret until we announced it on the last days of November.
 Called Maker Army, is, and I quote, a modern platform built to provide makers with financial stability and overall, better the future of digital creativity.
 You should definitely check it out (and maybe leave your email)!

 Then, the 24hrstartup event happened.
 This was my introduction to the maker movement.
 I discovered MakerLog, the Makers Kitchen Slack community and lots of good friends, like Ethan or Sergio.
 I started to focus less on year-long projects and more on shipping consistently every day.
-I also joined the 200wad challenge by writing 200 words a day, every day (which you can read here).
+I also joined the 200 words a day challenge (which you can read here).

 As I was saying, I started focusing on short projects and built a chrome extension in less than an hour.
 Then, I did it again but this time I live-tweeted it.
 And a third time, but logging it live to MakerLog.
 I also contributed to the MakerAds project, and probably did more things I don't even remember now.

 I did a lot of stuff and it felt great.
 I look forward to doing more stuff in 2019.